 The quickest and easiest method to uninstall a game is through Steam itself.

 Step 1: Open the Steam client and log in, if required.

 Step 3: Locate and right-click the game you want to uninstall in your library, which should open a drop-down menu.
-On that drop-down, click “uninstall.”
+From there, head down to Manage, and then a new drop-down menu will appear.
+On that drop-down, click Uninstall.

-Step 4: Steam will confirm with you whether you want to completely delete the game.
-When you are ready, click the “delete” button.
+Step 4: Steam will confirm with you whether you want to completely uninstall the game.
+When you are ready, click the Uninstall button.

 Although this process will still take you to the Steam interface for the final step, you might prefer this method if you’re cleaning out various parts of your system at once.

 Step 3: You will then be taken to the Steam interface.
 Log in, if needed.
-When presented with the final confirmation box, click “Delete” to finalize the uninstall.
+When presented with the final confirmation box, click Uninstall to finalize the uninstall.
 Your game will be deleted.